{"autoplay":"true","autoplay_speed":"3000","speed":"300","arrows":"true","dots":"true","rtl":"false"}

 The contracted consultant will produce a detailed report to document current conditions, analyze functionality based on comparing original design considerations with current conditions (based on new seasonal water levels required by the U.S. Fish & Wildlife Services’ Deschutes River Basin Habitat Conservation Plan), and provide recommendations for any maintenance, improvements, repairs, or replacements to align with project objectives.

-What groups and individuals are involved in addition to BPRD staff?
+What groups are involved in addition to BPRD staff?

 Representatives from Bend Paddle Trail Alliance (BPTA) have been instrumental in the whitewater park since it was a conceptual idea and continue to be.
-They are aware of the improvement project and will continue to be informed as it progresses through this first phase.
+They are aware of the improvement project and will continue to be informed as it progresses.

 Why is the project happening now?